-- In house and specialist training is provided to all staff - Skills audits are completed by staff and training planned for in continuing professional development planning and review meetings - Specific training on interventions and strategies for supporting pupils such as Precision teaching and Social, Emotional Needs. - Support for Teaching Assistants are relevant areas using the skills audit outcomes; - SENCO attends termly SEND updates held by Staffordshire local authority - SENCO liaises with external school and agencies to provide relevant and up to date training, inform provision and help support the improvement of practice. - The Community Academy Trust shares its expertise across it's schools.
+- In house and specialist training is provided to all staff throughout the year in planned training sessions and through 1;1 discussion with the SENCO - Skills audits are completed by staff and training planned for in continuing professional development planning and review meetings - Specific training on interventions and strategies for supporting pupils such as Precision teaching and Social, Emotional Needs and Bereavement. - Support for Teaching Assistants are relevant areas using the skills audit outcomes; - SENCO attends termly SEND updates held by Staffordshire local authority - SENCO liaises with external schools and agencies to provide relevant and up to date training, inform provision and help support the improvement of practice. - The Community Academy Trust shares its expertise across it's schools.